DroopyTersen/spscript/README.md

 <!--TODO document fileAction-->
 <!--- `ctx.web.deleteFile(fileUrl)` - Deletes the file at the specified server relative url-->
 <!--- `ctx.web.uploadFile(fileContent, folderUrl)` - Allows passing in an file content as text or as an HTML5 File (from File input type).
 Uploads file to the specified server relative folder url.-->
-- `ctx.web.permissions.getRoleAssignments()` - Gets you an an array of permissions that have been setup for that site.
+- `ctx.web.permissions.getRoleAssignments()` - Gets you an array of permissions that have been setup for that site.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
 - `ctx.web.permissions.check()` - Looks up the permissions of the current user.
 - `ctx.web.permissions.check(email)` - Looks up a user by their email address, then gets you a list of permissions that user has for your site.
 Similiar to "Check Permissions".